Parser Grammar Engine: Internals

 This accomplishes the same goal of defining a simple, addition-only grammar, but does so using a combination of a Raku style regex/rules for term and number and a shift-reduce optable for everything else.

 Code generation

-Though PGE outputs code which will parse the grammar described by a rule, and can be used at run time to handle simple grammars and regular expressions found in code, its primary purpose is for the parsing of high level languages.
+Though PGE outputs code which will parse the grammar described by a rule, and can be used at runtime to handle simple grammars and regular expressions found in code, its main purpose is to parse high-level programming languages.

 The Parrot compiler toolchain is broken into several parts, of which PGE is the first.
 PGE converts source code to parse trees.
-The Tree Grammar Engine (TGE) then converts these into Parrot Abstract Syntax Trees (PAST).
-A second TGE pass then converts a PAST into Parrot Opcode Syntax Trees (POST) which can be directly transformed into executable bytecode.
+The tree grammar engine (TGE) then converts these into a Parrot abstract syntax trees (PAST).
+A second TGE pass then converts a PAST into Parrot opcode syntax trees (POST) which can be directly transformed into executable bytecode.